 Stay Sharp and Get the Best Deal

-Buying a home is a big deal.
+Buying your first home is a big deal.
 It’s also one of the most complex financial transactions you’re likely to make during your lifetime.
 In order to avoid paying more than you have to, make it a point to pay close attention to the terms of your mortgage.
-The Loan Estimate is a great tool that can help you see your total costs.
+The Loan Estimate is a great tool that can help you see your total loan costs.

 Shop around, comparing mortgage lenders, ahead of time and ask about origination fees.
 Some lenders try to shift them to other titles or find other ways to make money, but if you compare total costs and run the numbers, it should be possible to get the best deal for you.